m-brando/ha-deye-okte-spot/README.md

               export_surplus = OFF                  block all export
               smart_load     = ON                   consume surplus locally
               time_of_use    = Enabled
-              Program 6 SOC  = 100                  PV can fully charge battery - not really used/needed in "Zero Export To CT"
+              Program 6 SOC  = 26                   battery free to charge
+                                                    from PV; export blocked
+                                                    by work_mode anyway

 price ≥ 0 AND has_remaining_negatives_today AND PV > 100 W
            →  mode = "positive_export"